 - The pups ears should be clean and have little to no ear wax.

-- Teeth and gums should be clean, with no unpleasant odor.
+- Teeth and gums should be clean, with no unpleasant odour.

-- There should be no pus or feces around the genital area.
+- There should be no pus or faeces around the genital area.

 Finally, do a vision and hearing test.

 This can be done easily by clapping your hands and by throwing a ball.

 The pup should react to the sound of you clapping your hands, and while they may not retrieve the ball, they will likely play with it